 The 151 Air Refueling Wing is the single largest component and provides personnel to fly, maintain, and support a KC-135R aerial refueling unit.
 The unit flies training missions in the western United States and frequently deploys to worldwide locations in support of on-going combat operations.

 The 151st Air Refueling Wing is based at Roland R. Wright Air National Guard Base in Salt Lake City, Utah.
 The 151st Air Refueling Wing is the host unit for the Headquarters, Utah Air National Guard and associate units.
 The Wing Commander is Col. Kurt Davis.
 The Vice-Wing Commander is Col. Gene C. Buckner.

-Col. Robert Taylor commands the Operations Group, responsible for the operation of the 191st Air Refueling Squadron which provides the aircrew for the aerial refueling mission.
-Col. Susan Melton commands the Maintenance Group and provides all the aircraft generation and maintenance functions for the wing.
-In command of the Mission Support Group, Lt.
-Col. Christina Lock is responsible for all base support functions to include communications, security, civil engineering, personnel, and contracting operations.
+Lt.
+Col. Doug Foster commands the Operations Group, responsible for the operation of the 191st Air Refueling Squadron which provides the aircrew for the aerial refueling mission.
+Col. Robert Taylor commands the Maintenance Group and provides all the aircraft generation and maintenance functions for the wing.
+In command of the Mission Support Group, Col. Christina Lock is responsible for all base support functions to include communications, security, civil engineering, personnel, and contracting operations.

 Medical units located with parent flying organizations provide day-to-day health care for flying and non-flying people during their two-week annual training period or during monthly two-day unit training assemblies.
 Commanding the Medical Group is Col. Matthew Bird.

 In addition to the units that support the host flying wing, the Utah Air National Guard has an additional intelligence mission that provides a variety of critical functions to the Air Force.
 These support units are essential to the Air Force mission.
 The 151st ISRG consists of the 169th Intelligence Squadron, the 151st Intelligence Support Squadron and the group command staff.
 The unit provides remote processing, exploitation, and dissemination of intelligence information as part of the Air Force Distributed Common Ground System.
 The commander is Col. Troy Drennan.